 The impedance is a measure of the damper's resistance to the movement or transmission of vibrations within transmission lines [14, 22, 23].
 This resistance is crucial for reducing the impact of vibrations and ensuring the stability and reliability of the transmission lines.
 Standard Stockbridge dampers undergo design considerations to closely align their mechanical impedance with the optimal damper impedance identified for the cable under protection [14, 22, 23].
-As explained, the number of resonance frequencies produced by damper 1, 2, 5, and 6 tested.
+As explained, the number of resonance frequencies produced by damper numbers 3 and 4 in the impedance graphs is more than the number of resonance frequencies produced by damper 1, 2, 5, and 6 tested.
 This suggests their higher effectiveness in reducing vibration compared to the latter group.